devgatellc/v4react/README.md

 # v4react
 Reactjs validation for both - class and hook components.
 In case of class components it can be used with two approaches:
   * Template driven approach - uses custom components.
-Adding and managing new validation components are easy handled.
+Adding and managing new validation components are easily handled.
   * Model driven approach - Validation model structure is being defined and used with plain html components.

 Hook components approach defines validation methods which are easily used with react hooks.